Continuing Professional Development

 CPD exemptionsSome members may qualify for an exemption or reduction of the CPD requirements, such as retired members and those who are unemployed or on leave.

 During the AMD period you will be able to apply for a CPD exemption via My Portal.

 Retired members must apply annually for a reduction or exemption.
 Find out more details on our Retirement page.

 You may qualify for an exemption if you did not work or provide any professional services for six months or more in the previous calendar year as a result of:

 Extraordinary Circumstances exemptions are only available when no other exemptions are appropriate, but you experienced extraordinary circumstances that impaired your livelihood or ability to practice.
 This exemption requires detailed information and special consideration by the Registrar before it can be approved.

 All exemptions are subject to CPD audit.
+You are required to retain documents for up to five years.
 Review our page on CPD and AMD Audits for more information.